aldryn/aldryn-faq/README.rst

 ~~~~~~~~~~~

 Aldryn FAQ is a simple Frequently Asked Questions (FAQ) application.
 It allows
-you to present categorized lists of frequently asked questions questions and
+you to present categorized lists of frequently asked questions and their
-their answers.
+answers.

 It is written to support full internationalization; questions and their answers
 can be managed in multiple lanauges.